ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 In such a case, if the RS is still storing the access token, the Client will be able to access the protected resource, even though it should not.
 Such an access is a security violation, even if the Client is not attempting to be malicious.

-In order to minimize such risk, if an RS relies solely on polling through individual requests to the TRL endpoint to learn of revoked access tokens, the RS SHOULD implement an adequate trade-off between the polling frequency and the maximum length of the vulnerable time window.
+In order to minimize such a risk, if an RS relies solely on polling through individual requests to the TRL endpoint to learn of revoked access tokens, the RS SHOULD implement an adequate trade-off between the polling frequency and the maximum length of the vulnerable time window.

 ## Two Token Hashes at the RS using JWTs # {#sec-seccons-two-hashes-jwt}